One request I see fairly often for C# is to add the concept of borrowed values. That is values which can be used but

 completion of the method.
 That is it cannot be stored into a field, used as a generic argument, returned or smuggled

-out via a ref
+out via a ref / out parameter.

 This system is limiting though because there is no way to invoke instance members on borrowed references.
 The this